okky-chan/tcp-server/README.md

 # tcp-server

-Run the main.cpp
+Run the main.cpp \n
-Open putty and choose connection to "RAW" the IP is 127.0.0.1 and PORT is 54000 (you change it as you want)
+Open putty and choose connection to "RAW" \n the IP is 127.0.0.1 and PORT is 54000 (you change it as you want)